wilton-gallego/xyops/docs/self-hosting.md

 Replace `v1.0.0` with the desired xyOps version from the [official release list](https://github.com/pixlcore/xyops/releases), or `main` for the head revision (unstable).

-## Configuration

-The xyOps main configuration file is located at `/opt/xyops/conf/config.json`.
-See the [Configuration Guide](configuration.md) for full details on how to customize this file.

 ## Command Line

 Here are all the xyOps services available to you on the command line.
 Most of these are accessed via the following shell script: